anjali0503/Exploratory-Data-Analysis/README.md

-these give below are some analysis
+these given below are some analysis of data's from datasets

 1.Amazon forest.